'The Dance of Death'

 Lining the entrance hall of Marienkirche, one of the oldest churches in Berlin, are faint traces of paint outline a festive yet garish scene: the living dance hand-in-hand with the skeletal dead.
 The fresco dates back to 1485 and measures two meters high and 22 meters in length.

 It was part of an artistic movement known as the Dance of Death (Totentanz in German) that swept Europe during the Middle Ages.
 With the onslaught of the bubonic plague and countless raging wars, death—and a gruesome death, at that—was a visible everyday reality for most Europeans.
 Preoccupation with mortality manifested in a religiously-inspired motif, wherein the living would be led by death—personified as a dancing corpse—to their demise.
-These images served a reminder of one’s mortality and were intended as an inspiration to lead a pious life.
+These images served as a reminder of one’s mortality and were intended as an inspiration to lead a pious life.
 The Dance of Death depicted people from all stations of life, from kings and bishops to children and peasants, testifying to the idea of death as the great equalizer.

-Marienkirche, or Saint Mary’ Church, has been a mainstay of the Berlin cityscape since the 13th century and is one of the city’s few remaining buildings dating to the Middle Ages.
+Marienkirche, or Saint Mary’s Church, has been a mainstay of the Berlin cityscape since the 13th century and is one of the city’s few remaining buildings dating to the Middle Ages.
 The church’s longevity has led to a unique combination of architectural elements ranging from Gothic, Baroque, and Neo-Gothic styles.
 Along with the physical changes throughout the building’s history, the Marienkirche parish also underwent a radical religious transformation in 1539 when it rejected Catholicism and became Protestant during the Reformation.